The Definitive Guide to Understanding What is Google Penguin Algorithm Update

 Penguin 4.0 Announcement September 23, 2016 Penguin becomes part of Google’s core algorithm; real-time processing.
 Real-time, continuous

 III.
-Penguin 4.0: The Real-Time Revolution (Announced September 23, 2016)
+The Real-Time Revolution in Penguin 4.0 (Announced September 23, 2016)

-This real-time nature was a significant advancement, largely eliminating the protracted and often agonizing waiting periods for recovery that characterized earlier versions of the google penguin algorithm.[12, 16] Gary Illyes, from Google, confirmed this in an official blog post:
+This real-time feature was a huge step forward because it got rid of the long and frequently painful waiting times for recovery that were common in prior versions of the Google Penguin algorithm.
+[12, 16] Gary Illyes from Google confirmed this in an official blog post:

-Google provided further clarification on this aspect, stating, “It means it affects finer granularity than sites.
-It does not mean it only affects pages”.[14]
-This indicates a sophisticated capability of the penguin algorithm update to impact specific pages, sub-sections of a site, or even particular groups of keywords, allowing for a more precise and proportionate response to spam rather than a blanket site-wide penalty in all instances.[12, 15] This nuanced approach contrasts sharply with earlier versions where the negative impact was often felt across the entire domain.[11, 12] While this granularity allows for faster recovery of specific cleaned-up sections, it also makes diagnosing a Penguin impact more complex, as effects might be subtle and localized rather than a clear sitewide drop.
+Google went on to say, “It means it affects finer granularity than sites.”
+This means it doesn’t just affect pages.
+[14] This shows that the Penguin algorithm update is smart enough to affect only certain pages, sub-sections of a site, or even certain groups of keywords.
+This way, spam can be dealt with in a more precise and proportionate way, rather than a blanket site-wide penalty in all cases.
+[12, 15] This nuanced approach is very different from earlier versions, where the negative effect was often felt across the whole domain.
+[11, 12] While this granularity makes it easier to recover specific cleaned-up sections, it also makes it harder to figure out what caused the Penguin impact because the effects might be subtle and localized instead of a clear sitewide drop.

 • 4.
-No More Announced Penguin Refreshes
+No More Announced Penguin Updates

 C. The Phased Rollout and Immediate Aftermath of Penguin 4.0